-Trevor R. Martin provides strategic public relations counsel across a broad range of specialties including reputation management, corporate social responsibility, brand management, crisis preparedness, and regulatory and public affairs.
+Trevor R. Martin provides strategic public relations counsel across practices including reputation management and corporate responsibility, transaction communications, regulatory affairs, and crisis preparedness.

-Mr. Martin manages communications programs for brand, category, and product positioning, executive and internal communications, investor communications, stakeholder engagement, and media relations.
-He also has provided communications support for several transactions including PepsiCo’s acquisition of Russian dairy company Wimm-Bill-Dann, and joint venture with Theo Muller Group; and for IPOs including Zynga’s and Trulia’s.
+Mr. Martin manages programs for brand positioning, stakeholder engagement, investor relations, and executive and internal communications.
+He has significant experience advising clients in the CPG, automotive, and utilities industries, and has managed communications for several transactions including PepsiCo’s acquisition of Russian dairy company Wimm-Bill-Dann, and joint venture with Theo Muller Group.
+Other past and present clients include Henkel, PG&E, and Toyota.
+Mr. Martin also works with emerging technology companies, and has provided communications support for IPOs including Zynga and Trulia.

-Prior to joining AMG in 2010, Mr. Martin led a public affairs practice at RF Binder, part of the Ruder Finn Group, and previously, he directed state issue management at UST Inc.
+Prior to joining AMG in 2010, Mr. Martin led a public affairs practice at RF Binder, part of the Ruder Finn Group.
+Previously, he directed state issue management at UST Inc.

 Mr. Martin graduated with honors in Public Policy from Trinity College in Hartford, Connecticut.